bscs12/BUSSAM/README.md

 python test.py
 ```
 ## Cite
-If you find this work useful for your, please consider citing our paper.
+If you find this work useful for you, please consider citing our paper.
 Thank you!